seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 *Exit*

 **KING HENRY V**
-My Lord of Warwick, and my brother Gloucester,
+My good brother Gloucester,
 Follow Fluellen closely at the heels:
 The glove which I have given him for a favour
 May haply purchase him a box o' th' ear;
 It is the soldier's; I by bargain should
 Wear it myself.
-Follow, good cousin Warwick:
+Follow, good brother Gloucester:
 If that the soldier strike him, as I judge
 By his blunt bearing he will keep his word,
 Some sudden mischief may arise of it;
 For I do know Fluellen valiant
-And, touched with choler, hot as gunpowder,
 And quickly will return an injury:
 Follow and see there be no harm between them.
-Go you with me, uncle of Exeter.

 *Exeunt*